lokothodida/gs-plugin-sdk/README.md

 * [Troubleshooting](#troubleshooting)
 * [Thanks](#thanks)

-## Features/Benefits
+## Features

 * Documented example plugins
 * SDK library for simplifying common development problems
 * A build procedure to deploy plugins to your local repository folders
+* No need to install a LAMP/WAMP stack on your dev machine to run this
-* A GetSimple environment anybody can test with!
+* A GetSimple environment anybody can fully test by pulling in the repo!

 ## Installation